Mankinds' Knowledge Glossary

 Basic unit of text processing by LLMs (words, subwords, or characters).

-The global pass threshold is set at 80% (GLOBAL_PASS_THRESHOLD).
+The overall pass threshold is set at 80% (GLOBAL_PASS_THRESHOLD).

-The global score is calculated as the weighted average of scores for each evaluated theme.
+The overall score is calculated as the weighted average of scores for each evaluated dimension.
+Sustainability is excluded from the overall score.
+Systemic Risk is excluded when fewer than 3 criteria are evaluated.

 Regulatory and Standards References